|Table of Contents |

 It’s important to mention that I’m Jewish.
 My comment which I’ll talk about in a later chapter was tongue-in-cheek but had been taken the wrong way.
 Like me the CEO is also Jewish.

-Seventeen days later less than twenty four hours before the official Tel Aviv press flight which I was rostered to work on, I received a call from cabin crew manager Fred.
-He told me I was being taken off the flight and HoC (head of cabin crew) had asked for a grievance investigation be initiated into the comment I made on Workplace.
-She wanted it to be dealt with as a final written warning.
+Seventeen days later less than twenty four hours before the official Tel Aviv press flight which I was rostered to work on, I received a call from crew line manager Fred.
+He told me I was being taken off the flight the following day and the Head of Cabin Crew had asked for a grievance investigation be initiated into my comment.
+She asked for it to be dealt with as a final written warning.

 I think it’s clear to see there was something more sinister going on here.
 If both grievances were upheld I would lose my job.

-The CEO was due to travel on the press flight with many other VIP’s.
-I believe having looked at the list of cabin crew operating the flight and seen my name, he contacted HoC to report my comment to the Head of Cabin Crew.
+The CEO was due to travel on the first press flight to Tel Aviv with many other VIP’s.
+I believe having looked at the list of operating cabin crew the day before, he saw my name and decided to report my comment to the Head of Cabin Crew.
 He knew that would lead to me being taken off the flight.

-Just to put this into perspective, since returning to work less than a year earlier after being off for almost two years with mental health issues, I was now dealing with two disciplinary matters both of which were being dealt with a final written warning.
+Having returned to work less than a year earlier after being off for almost two years, I was now dealing with two disciplinary matters both of which were being dealt with as final written warnings.

-At the start of the appeal meeting with HoC she told me she would try to come to a decision as quickly as possible.
+At the start of the appeal meeting the Head of Cabin Crew told me she would try to come to a decision as quickly as possible.
 I received the outcome to her investigation two months later.

 It was received by email on the afternoon of Friday 20th December 2019.

-My appeal unsurprisingly had been unsuccessful.
-The final written warning for bullying, harassment and inappropriate touching was to be placed on my file.
+My appeal had been unsuccessful.
+The final written warning for bullying, harassment, overbearing supervision and inappropriate touching was to be placed on my file.

-In March 2020 the airline announced they would be making redundancies in response to Covid-19.
-Needless to say not long afterwards I was told I was being made redundant.
+In March 2020 the company announced they would be making redundancies in response to Covid.
+Not long afterwards I was told I was being made redundant.

-Despite having taken two months to carry out her investigation, she had done nothing more than look through the case, or so she claimed.
+Despite having taken two months to carry out her investigation, the Head of Cabin Crew had done nothing more than look through the case or that’s what she claimed.

-I had proven repeatedly that allegations made by Bart were nothing but lies.
+I had proven repeatedly the allegations made by Bart were lies.
 I also exposed lies told by those with whom he colluded.
-The most obvious thing for her to do would have been to speak with him and the three crew members who worked alongside us in Upper Class.
+The most obvious thing for her to do would have been to speak with him and the three crew members who worked alongside me in Upper Class.
 Their statements were honest and told a very different story.

 She spoke to nobody.

-Part of my evidence included a WhatsApp conversation that I’d had with a flight service manager friend following the flight.
-With it being on my ‘phone I had forgotten to include it with other evidence that I’d submitted in my appeal.
+Part of my evidence included a WhatsApp conversation that I’d had with a Flight Service Manager friend following the flight.
+With it being on my ‘phone I suddenly realised I had forgotten to include it with my appeal.

-Despite making reference to the WhatsApp conversation multiple times in my appeal, HoC had not asked to see it.
-It had been sent to cabin crew manager Hayley via her work WhatsApp account with some other photos but she had not added it to the case notes.
+Despite making reference to the WhatsApp conversation multiple times in my appeal, she had not asked to see it.
+It had been sent to crew line manager Hayley via her work WhatsApp account with some other photos but a hard copy had not been added to the case notes.

 I had also included a photo of the hotel corridor to prove Bart and his fiancée were lying about something else they accused me of.
-HoC had not asked to see that either even though I made reference to it multiple times.
+The Head of Cabin Crew had not asked to see that either.

-The days that followed were extremely dark.
-I sunk into a frightening state of depression and once again contemplated bringing my life to an end.
+The days that followed were extremely tough.
+I was in a dangerous state of depression and once again contemplated bringing my life to an end.

 The day after receiving the outcome of the appeal I called my manager to say I wouldn’t be doing my next flight on 24th December.
 He said he would advise the ‘Christmas trip committee’ who would decide how the absence should be recorded.
 He said he would get back to me shortly.

-By late afternoon on the 23rd of December I hadn’t heard from him and wanted to make sure I had been taken off my flight to Tel Aviv the next morning.
-Having worked for Virgin Atlantic for most of my working life, I believed there was a good possibility I would receive a call the following day to ask where I was when I didn’t turn up at check in.
+By late afternoon on the 23rd of December I hadn’t heard from him and wanted to make sure I had been taken off my flight the next morning.
+Having worked for this airline for most of my working life, I believed there was a good possibility I would receive a call the following day to ask where I was when I didn’t turn up at check in.

-Having called the department who crew flights they told me they had not been advised to take me off the trip.
-According to their records I was still showing as the operating flight manager.
+Having called the department who crew flights they told me they had not been advised to take me off the flight.
+According to their records I was still showing as the operating Flight Service Manager.